 Fats

-• They are important for vitamin absorption and energy production.
+• They are important for the absorption of vitamins and energy production.

 • They should account for between 20% and 30% of your daily caloric intake.